ickc/archer2-AMPP-2025-07-29/README.md

 *  Understanding of how internal MPI implementation details affect performance
 *  Techniques for overlapping communications and calculation
-*  Familiarity with neighbourhood collective operations in MPI
 *  Understanding of best practice for MPI+OpenMP programming
 *  Knowledge of MPI memory models for RMA operations